 Jennifer González, Professor, History of Art and Visual Culture, UC Santa Cruz, writes about contemporary art with an emphasis on installation, digital and activist art.
 She is interested in understanding the strategic use of space (exhibition space, public space, virtual space) by contemporary artists and by cultural institutions such as museums.
 More specifically, she has focused on the representation of the human body and its relation to discourses of race and gender.

 Gina Dent, Associate Professor, Feminist Studies, History of Consciousness, and Legal Studies, UCSC, is a committed activist, scholar, and educator.
 Abolition.
 Feminism.
 Now.
 (May 2021, Haymarket Press) co-authored by Dent with Angela Davis, Beth Richie, and Erica Meiners, grows out of her work as an advocate for human rights and prison abolition.
-Dent's currently in progress manuscript.
-Prison as a Border and Other Essays, will be published by Duke University Press.
+She is the editor of Black Popular Culture, and author of numerous articles on race, feminism, popular culture, and visual art.

 Chloe Murr is an artist, researcher, and visual culture historian from London, England and currently based out of Santa Cruz, California.
 She was awarded bachelor's degrees from University of California Santa Cruz in 2020 in History of Art and Visual Culture with highest honors and Studio Arts.
 At present, she is the Institute of the Arts and Sciences Pathways fellow, 2020-21.
 Her research and artistic interests include contemporary art, spatial relations, urban ecology and place.